-A null character is a character with all its bits set to zero.
-Therefore, it has a numeric value of zero and can be used to represent the end of a string of characters, such as a word or phrase.
-This helps programmers determine the length of strings.
-In practical applications, such as database and spreadsheet programs, null characters are used as fillers for spaces.
+A null character is a special type of character, called a control character, with all its bits set to zero.
+It is often used in computer programming languages to mark the end of a string.
+In practical applications, such as database and spreadsheet programs, null characters are used as filler spaces.

 A null character in computer source code is often represented by the escape character sequence \0, and is used by programmers to manually set the end of a string.
 For example, a piece of programming code that stores the text string "Help" will store the following individual characters:

 The null character, \0, marks the end of the string.
 Since the null character is a single byte, it is more computationally efficient than using several bytes to set a length when the string is created.